 - Occasionally a witness will approach you after an accident to render aid or tell you he saw your accident happen.
 If you are physically able to do so, try to get the name, address and phone number of such witnesses and save this information for your lawyer.
 Don't count on the police investigators to record or keep this information.
 Frequently, witnesses don't even stay at the scene until the police arrive.

-If you, a relative or someone you know has been seriously injured in a motorcycle accident, call Allen, Allen, Allen & Allen at 866-388-1307 or contact us and let our motorcycle accident lawyers help you obtain the settlement or verdict you deserve.
+If you, a relative or someone you know has been seriously injured in a motorcycle accident, call Allen & Allen at 866-388-1307 or contact us and let our motorcycle accident lawyers help you obtain the settlement or verdict you deserve.